satyenrajpal/StarGAN/README.md

 ## Acknowledgement
 This work was mainly done while the first author did a research internship at [Clova AI Research, NAVER](https://clova.ai/en/research/research-area-detail.html?id=0).
 We thank all the researchers at NAVER, especially Donghyun Kwak, for insightful discussions.

+## TODO:
+ - [ ] Add Pose variant image generation by -
+        1. - [ ] Splitting Generator for different datasets
+        2. - [ ] Add loss function for predicting angle? facial landmarks?
+        3. - [ ] Remove dependency of "which dataset?"
+ - [ ] Add consistency loss from CTGAN